Support Local Farmers

-If you are traveling to Belgrade for the first time, make sure to learn more about its customs and tradition, meet its culture, maybe get to know few words in Serbian, and definitely make sure to meet locals.
-This is the country of hedonists, Serbs enjoy good food and good wine.
-Once you are here, you will fall in love with our specially prepared dishes.
+If you are traveling to Belgrade for the first time make sure to learn more about its customs and tradition.
+Make sure to support Local Farmers.
+Buy a food from the first hand.
+Meet Serbian culture.
+Maybe get to know few words on Serbian.
+Definitely make sure to meet locals.
+This is the country of hedonists!
+Serbs enjoy good food and good wine.
+Once you are here you will fall in love with our specially prepared dishes.
 And if you are fan of cooking, make sure to support local farmers, and instead of buying ingredients – fruits and vegetables from big markets, buy them fresh and organic at green markets directly.

 If you get hungry on your way to Green Markets get some snack in some of amazing Belgrade fast food places.

 As already mentioned previously, there are several green markets.
 One of the biggest and definitely most popular ones is Zeleni Venac, positioned in the city centre at starting point for many busses.
 It is very easy to get to it, and also navigate from it.
 Another quiet popular, located in Vracar, the old part of the city, is Kalenic pijaca.
 It was built in 1926., and it represents one of the oldest, biggest and definitely most impressive green markets in the city.
 There is also Bajloni market, located very close from Skadarska Street, known as “Skadarlija” or the bohemian quarter.
 On your way to Bajloni you will hear sounds of “tamburitza” and enjoy this narrow cobbled street that is still preserving the spirit of old times.
 And have in mind that you can check and compare prices in all of these online.
 The difference is usually not more than 0,10 euros.